jostmey/NakedTensor/README.md

 ![alt text](artwork/line_of_best_fit.jpg "Straight line fitted to data")

 After creating the required variables, the error between the data and the line is *defined*.
 The definition of the error is then plugged into the optimizer.
 TensorFlow is then started and the optimizer is repeatedly called.
-This iteratively fits the line to the data.
+This iteratively fits the line to the data by minimizing the error.

 Read the scripts in this order:
  * serial.py